 Baseline Population.
-All foster care youth who turn 17 in the baseline year are in the baseline population.
+All foster care youth who turn 17 in foster care or who enter foster care within 45 days of their 17th birthday in a baseline year are in the baseline population.
 All youth in the baseline population are required to be contacted and asked to complete the NYTD Outcomes Survey.
 Demographic data for all baseline youth is recorded in the Wave 1 File, regardless of whether they respond to the survey.
 This allows comparison of demographics of responders to non-responders.

 Cohort.
 The cohort is a subset of the baseline population.
-To be in the cohort, a youth must meet all the following conditions:
+To be in the cohort, a youth must meet the following conditions:

-- a) Youth is in the baseline population; - b) Youth is in foster care on the day of the survey; - c) Youth participated in the survey (at least one non-missing, non-refusal response to Elements 37-58); - d) Youth completed the survey within 45 days of her/his 17th birthday.
+- a) Youth is in the baseline population; - b) Youth is in foster care on the day of the survey; - c) Youth participated in the survey (at least one non-missing, non-refusal response to Elements 37-58);

+d) Youth completed the survey within 45 days of her/his 17th birthday; and